kirubel4/portfolio_web/README.md

 **PERSONAL PORTFOLIO***
-this is my personal portfolio
+this is my personal portfolio for assignment can show some projects

 only css and html used